flatten-official/flatten-somalia/packages/backend/README.md

 ## Running

-//Comment on the google cloud auth here @Martin.

 1. Run `yarn auth` to allow your computer to access the staging database and other secrets.

 2. Run `yarn dev`.